artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 > However, if I had to fire people gradually, I'd fire her last. her skill-set is so valuable, and so scarce that it's super valuable.
 I'd fire me before her.

+and

 > She was the glue that held the team together - could talk at a different level to each contributor.
 Great intuition, could put in a room with anyone and they could understand how to get their bits done.

 I respect that no-one is in control of other people, so yes, references are a bit of a wild card from a junior's perspective.
 However, hopefully you've had a collection of positive interactions with people who can talk about that.
 It's not about your programming prowess at this point, it's about how you work with others and character reference.
+Consider listing professors, advisers or supervisors from other jobs.

 ### On the Aftermath

 So, interviews are over.
 What is happening behind the scenes?
 After your interviews are done, there will be a flurry of behind the scenes emails.
 From my experience at Artsy, it probably takes a few days to get enough of a consensus around a yay/nay.
 Someone should be keeping the applicant up to date, even if it's a matter of "not yet, but we're talking."

 This bit is hard, because you're in limbo, and it can take a while.
 I think with Sarah this took about a week and a half, from her final interviews to being able to send her an offer.
 Which I'm sure for her weren't great, she could be so close to an offer - or weeks wasted on moving towards another.
+Sending "Gow's it going?" emails is totally fine if you've not heard back in a week.
+It's not cool for a company to not get back to you if you have interviewed.

 ### On the Launch Pad

 OK, so you've been given an offer.
 If it's a startup, you might be offered equity.
-If you don't know this world, that's OK, it's hard to give advice here - but [this](https://github.com/jlevy/og-equity-compensation) seems to be best resource I know about it all.
+If you don't know this world, that's OK, it's hard to give advice here - but [this](https://github.com/jlevy/og-equity-compensation) seems to be the most comprehensive resource, and this seems to be the [best starter](http://jvns.ca/blog/2015/12/30/do-the-math-on-your-stock-options/).
 I started with no knowledge, and eventually got a reasonable understanding.
 If you want one sentence from me, "equity is a risk, be damn sure you think the company is going to go somewhere."
 I opted for a chunk of equity in Artsy, but I've worked at places where I've taken the minimum option.

 Ideally you are presented with a great offer, I've never negotiated salary and we don't do it at Artsy as it [introduces bias](https://en.wikipedia.org/wiki/Gender_pay_gap_in_the_United_States#Negotiating_salaries), so I can't offer much there.
+But I have recieved [some good](https://github.com/artsy/artsy.github.io/pull/205#discussion_r51386447) advice I'll paraphrase.

+It's up to you whether to negotiate.
+In order to negotiate, you need to have an understanding of what people in similar companies/positions are.
+Ask people in the industry, friends and mentors.
+Talk in pay-ranges if that's easier.
+Note: The type of company, it's/your location, benefits, equity and the economy are all things that will move those ranges.

 ### OK, so, while I have your attention, what else can I recommend?